dragmine149/EToH/README.md

 This code is free to use for any user case, Just be sure to credit me.
 Visit the product here: https://dragmine149.github.io/ETOH

+## NOTICE
+EToH Just recently had an update (monday).
+And as you can see, a lot of commits have been made since last update to this tracker.
+An update will come out either saturday/sunday depending on how complex these last few features are.

 ## Planned features
 - Switch over to [Cypress](https://docs.cypress.io/app/end-to-end-testing/writing-your-first-end-to-end-test) for testing and add more tests.
 - Compare data between users.
 (Only after users have been downloaded)